-Tile roofing is a timeless tradition on Florida homes.
-A well built tile roof is likely to last longer than the structure on which it rests.
+Tile roofing is a timeless tradition for Florida homes.
+A well-built tile roof is likely to last longer than the structure on which it rests.
 Over time, however, the elements of nature, as well as humans, can damage roof tiles.
-When you require Tile Roof Repair, trust Kelly Roofing.
-We have over been in the roofing business since 1972.
-We know tile roof repair and will repair and restore your tile roof to your standards and expectations.
-Below is a list of the most common tile roof repair issues.
+When you require tile roof repair, you need to top experts who repair and restore your tile roof.
+Kelly Roofing is here to help.
+We have been in the roofing business since 1972.
+We know and follow the strictest Florida regulations so you don’t have to worry about your roof.

-Tile roofs with a #30lb.felt paper base and a #90lb.hot asphalt installed underlayment system is installed and the tiles adhered using mortar add extra weight to the system.
-During our hot months the roof temperature rises above 160 degrees softening up the asphalt adhesive.
-With the extra tile weight and without enough fasteners to hold the tiles to the deck cause the roof system to slide, especially on high-pitched roofs.
-There is no way to repair this issue.
-However, it is a sign that replacement is near.
+Tile roofs with a #30lb felt paper base and a #90lb hot asphalt installed underlayment system is installed and the tiles adhered using mortar add extra weight to the system.
+During our hot months, the roof temperature rises above 160 degrees and softens up the asphalt adhesive.
+With extra tile weight and without enough fasteners to hold the tiles to the deck, the roof system could slide, especially on high-pitched roofs.
+There is no way to repair this issue – it is a sign that replacement is near.

-Tiles are designed to be installed using special stainless steel screw, as per code.
+Tiles are designed to be installed using special stainless steel screws, as per code.
 Each tile has two predrilled screw holes.
 If a wide screw or nail is used it will crack the tile.
-This also leaves the roof susceptible to roof blow-off in the event of strong winds.
-After Hurricane Andrew in 1992 our code system was completely redesigned.
-In 1994, when this new code system was introduced, the requirement is now 1 screw per tile, except for the first row, which requires two screws or a fully certified adhesive.
-However, most of the good roofing contractors install 1 screw per tile and in order to achieve the enhanced wind performance add tile adhesive to each tile.
+This leaves the roof susceptible to roof blow-off in the event of strong winds.
+After Hurricane Andrew in 1992, our code system was completely redesigned.
+When the new code system was introduced in 1994, the requirement was changed to one screw per tile, except for the first row, which requires two screws or a fully certified adhesive.
+However, most of the good roofing contractors install one screw AND tile adhesive per tile in order to achieve enhanced wind performance.

 When installing a roof system it is important to always start at the lowest point and proceed upward toward the roof’s peak.
-This ensures that each layer of materials overlaps the previous.
+This ensures each layer of materials overlaps the previous.
 Even on flat roofs, this principle is important.
-As water travels, on a pitch or on a flat roof, if two seams are lapped in backwards a backwater lap occurs.
+As water travels, whether on a pitched or flat roof, if two seams are lapped in backward a backwater lap occurs.
 This can “cup” water and force in under the layers, causing leaks.

-As with all rooftop objects it is important that proper water flow and installation are considered.
+Proper water flow and installation should always be considered with all rooftop objects.
 Flashing that is not layered correctly and sealant applied in the right junction areas allow water seepage.
 The vent flange was not installed correctly with the proper overlap procedure.
-Sealant has done a good job covering up the installation error on this Naples roof, but is now showing signs of deterioration.
+Sealant has done a good job covering up the installation error on this Naples roof but is now showing signs of deterioration.
 Adding sealant may prevent seepage temporarily but is not a roof cycle solution.
 The vent should be replaced and installed correctly.

 Whenever a roof surface meets a vertical surface ell flashing is needed to bridge the transition and protect from seepage.
 No ell flashing was installed at this detail.
 Although sealant may have helped avoid leaks, over time sealant breaks down.
 The correct technique is to install ell flashing here.